Heathrow security officers announce summer strikes

 Unite described it as "a major escalation" in its pay dispute with the airport.

-It added that workers had rejected a "below inflation pay offer of 10.1%".
+It added that workers had rejected a "below inflation pay offer of 10.1%", while noting that the higher rate of inflation, RPI, is now 11.4%.

 In previous strikes, which appeared to have little impact due to Heathrow's contingency measures, Terminal 3 workers had not been involved.